|Publisher: Sega, Sony Computer Entertainment (EU), Microsoft Game Studios|

 The game is notable for replacing the typical sound effects found in most rail shooter games with electronic music, with sounds and melodies created by the player as they target and destroy foes in the game, leading to a form of synesthesia, enhanced by an optional Trance Vibrator peripheral made by ASCII.
 Although Rez was critically acclaimed, it did not get much commercial attention, particularly in the United States where a Dreamcast port failed to surface.
 Working titles for the game were K-Project, Project Eden, and Vibes, and before it was given a proper name, The Sound Project.

 The game is set in futuristic computer "super network" called the K-project where much of the data flow is controlled by an AI named Eden.
 Eden has become overwhelmed with the amount of knowledge gathered on the network after a virus infects her, causing her to doubt her existence and enter a shutdown sequence, which would create catastrophic problems everywhere should she be able to complete this.
-The player plays the protagonist virus (the same that infected Eden earlier), logging into the K-project system to reboot Eden while destroying any other viruses or firewalls that happen to inhibit progress, and analyzing other sub-areas of the network to gain access to Eden's location.
+The player plays the protagonist virus, Swayzak (the same that infected Eden earlier), invading Eden's mainframe and battling the mainframe's defense systems to reveal the true being at Eden's core.

 The K-Project name and much of the game's visual and synesthesia inspiration comes from the Russian painter Wassily Kandinsky, whose name is mentioned at the very end of the game credits, whereas the Rez name was inspired by the Underworld track of the same name.